Jessicashinjo/python-milestones/01-foundations/README.md

 ### Pyenv

+#### OSX

-You should have Homebrew installed at this point.
+OSX users, you should have Homebrew installed at this point.
 If you don't, do it now.
 Then run these commands in order.

 ```bash
 brew install pyenv